-- giving a true and fair view of the company's financial position as at 31 December 2022 and of its financial performance for the year then ended; and by complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2013.
+- a) giving a true and fair view of the company's financial position as at 31 December 2022 and of its financial performance for the year then ended; and b) complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2013.

-Basis for Opinion

-We conducted our audit in accordance with Australian Auditing Standards.
+Basis for Opinion We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of the audit report.

 We are independent of the company in accordance with the ACNC Act and ethical requirements of APES 110 Code of Ethics for Professional Accountants ("the Code") that are relevant to our audit of the financial report in Australia.
-We have also fulfilled our other chical responsibilities in accordance with
+We have also fullified our other ethical responsibilities in accordance with the Code.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinio